-We invite you to explore baptism at Old North Church.
 Holy Baptism is one of the great sacraments of the Christian Church and the beginning of a lifelong journey in the Christian faith.
-If you are interested in joining the Church through baptism, we invite you to explore this website and contact our Assistant Vicar, the Reverend Eleanor Terry or fill out the form below.
+If you are interested in joining the Church through baptism, we invite you to explore this website and contact the Rev. Dr. Matthew Cadwell, Vicar-in-charge, or fill out the form below.

 Holy Baptism is the sacrament by which God adopts us as his children and makes us members of Christ’s Body, the Church, and inheritors of the kingdom of God.

 Since baptism is the means through which someone joins the Church, we expect baptismal candidates and their families to worship regularly at Old North as a way to discern the call to baptism and to explore their interest in joining our faith community.
-After getting to know us, the baptismal process begins with a conversation with the Rev. Eleanor Terry, our assistant vicar.
+After getting to know us, the baptismal process begins with a conversation with the Rev. Dr. Matthew Cadwell, Vicar-in-charge.